ambv/mother-mantis-sol/README.md

 - neopixel.mpy is replaced with
   [the latest release](https://github.com/adafruit/Adafruit_CircuitPython_NeoPixel/releases)
   for Circuit Python 9 (Mother Mantis runs on 9.0.5)
+- SlewLimiter has a writable `last` property, which enables you to use it only selectively
 - the LED pulses on quarter notes like Ableton Live's click track